tiffanimarlowe/project_template/README.md

                          			 Image 4: Drone Delivery Area

-For the purpose of the simulations, we have used a quarter of the depicted area shown in Image 4 since direction has no real effect on the drone's abilities.
+For the purpose of both simulations, we have used a quarter of the depicted area shown in Image 4 since direction has no real effect on the drone's abilities.
 An address provides the drone with a very important parameter, distance.
 This then translates into flight time, which is the limiting factor for the drone, thus determining the respective recharging time necessary for delivery.

-##### Research Simulation Design: Anylogic
+#### Research Simulation Design: Anylogic

 Below is the simulated design process for the AnyLogic Model.
 For this purpose of this model, the simulation starts with 5 / 8 / 11 drones for a runtime of 600 minutes (10 hours).
 Within this runtime, there is only 1 order per household (HH) per hour (13 orders/hour).

 ![Model AnyLogic Sim ](images/Model_AnyLogic.png)

-##### Research Simulation Design: Python
+#### Research Simulation Design: Python

 Below is the simulated design process for the Python  Model.
 For this purpose of this model, the simulation starts with